GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/DRIVER_STACK_TOP_DOWN_AUDIT.md

 #### Base Timer primitives — retain and correct

-- Clock gate, operation state, lifecycle, grouped timebase, grouped counter, scalar base access, and programmed tick-frequency query/set.
+- Operation state, lifecycle, grouped timebase, grouped counter, scalar base access, and programmed tick-frequency query.
+Clock-gate control remains an RCC/application operation outside the Timer public surface.
-- Group configuration remains canonical; scalar setters reuse the group or a common transaction whenever constraints or latch behavior are shared.
+- Group configuration remains canonical; scalar setters reuse the same narrow staging and hazardous commit primitives without calling a public grouped setter and repeating its register snapshots.
 - Update-event policy should be a coherent update configuration rather than a public function for every CR1 bit.
 Existing scalar functions may remain as documented conveniences.